thomasmcinnis/portfolio/src/content/posts/01-decorator-singleton.md

 In the Astro implementation there is a singleton class called `ProgressStore` which essentially acts as an API for any components which need to know about or update the user's progress through the tutorial.
 The Astro code I linked above is well documented and describes the lifecycle in full.

 (Additionally the Astro version includes the [_observer pattern_](https://javascriptpatterns.vercel.app/patterns/design-patterns/observer-pattern), also known as _pub-sub_.
-I won't go into that here but I implement the same thing in my To-Do app.)
+I won't go into that here but I implemented the same thing in my To-Do app.)

 ## Spec'ing my To-Do implementation